psychemedia/eurydice-resources/resources/__bembridge_improvement.md

 ```

-As reported by the *Field*, the club was formed at a meeting held in Ventor on July 31, 1882, and the course opened on Monday, September 11th, 1882.
+As reported by the *Field*, the club was formed at a meeting held in Ventnor on July 31, 1882, and the course opened on Monday, September 11th, 1882.

 ```{admonition} ISLE WIGHT GOLF CLUB.— - Saturday, August 5th, 1882